Nibezak/payflow-package/docs/core/reference/orders.md

 ## Order Notifications

-Lunar allows you to specify what Laravel mailers/notifications should be available for sending when you update an order's status.
-These are configured in the `lunar/orders` config file and are defined like so:
+Payflow allows you to specify what Laravel mailers/notifications should be available for sending when you update an order's status.
+These are configured in the `payflow/orders` config file and are defined like so:

 ```php
 'statuses'     => [